bpachter/benjaminpachter.com/about.markdown

         - tqdm
         - statsmodels
         - FastAPI
-        - SQLAlchemy
+        - SQLAlchemy<br><br>

 ## Financial Modeling, Data Transformation, and Dashboard Development
-I develop comprehensive financial and logistical models using **Python**, **SQL**, and **Power Query** to extract, transform, and load versatile data structures to tell compelling stories.
+I develop comprehensive financial and logistical models using **Python**, **SQL**, **Power Query**, and **Alteryx** to extract, transform, and load versatile data structures to tell compelling stories.
 The neutrality of raw data has always fascinated me, and when harnessed and channeled correctly, unbiased numbers can be translated into unbiased results that drive clear and confident decision-making.

 Initializing business and economic narratives through data transformations and coding has become my hobby these days; I am personally motivated to consistently increase my tech capabilities through my own trading and investing decision optimization.
 Plus, it is clear that the future is filled with robots; leveraging code is the single most important tool we have available to drive into this reality!